- What are student growth percentiles?

 Please visit the Student Growth District and School Resources webpage for additional videos and materials.

-OSPI is very interested in hearing your questions, recognizing student growth percentiles are a complex method of assessing student growth percentiles.
+Recognizing that student growth percentiles are a complex method of assessing student growth percentiles, OSPI is very interested in hearing your questions.
 We look forward to continued communication.
 Please email your questions and feedback to firstname.lastname@example.org